igor-gia/Meteo/README.md

 This project is designed to work with the **ESP32** and uses the built-in touchscreen display **ILI9341**.
 The project includes various features such as Wi-Fi connectivity, MQTT data transmission, and displaying information on the screen.

 **Used hardware:**
-- **Microcontroller board:** ESP32-2432S028 (ESP-WROOM-32 with integrated ILI9341 touchscreen display)
+- **Microcontroller board:** ESP32-2432S028 aka Cheap Yellow Display (ESP-WROOM-32 with integrated ILI9341 touchscreen display)
 - **Sensors:**
     * [BME280](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/)
     * [SCD40](https://sensirion.com/products/catalog/SCD40)